xunyhu/szu-csse-note/PETS-3/real-exam/exam-2.md

 - Semco has flexible working hours: the employees decide when they need to arrice at work. `Also, Semco lets its workers use the company's machines for their own projects, and makes them take holidays for at least thirty days a year`.
 - It sounds perfect, but does it work?
 The answer is in the numbers: in the last six years, Semco's revenues have gone from $35 million to $212 million.
 The company has grown from eight hundred employees to 3,000.
 Why?
 - Semler says it's because of "peer pressure".
 Peer pressure makes employees work hard for everyone else.`If someone isn't doing his job well, the other workers will not allow the situation to continue.` In other words, Ricardo Semler treats his workers like adults and expects them to act like adults.
 And they do.

+## Part D

+- America's Internet is faster than ever before, but people still complain about their Internet being too slow.
+- New York's Attorney General's office `launched` an investigation in the fall into whether or not Verizon, Cablevision and Time Warner are delivering broadband that's as fast as the providers `claim` it is.
+Earlier this month, the office asked for the public's help to measure their speed results, saying consumers `deserved` to get the speeds they were promised.
+"Too many of us may be paying for one thing, and getting another," the Attorney General said.
+- If the inverstigation uncovers anything, it wouldn't be the first time a telecom provider got into `trouble` over the broadband speeds it promised and delivered customers.
+Back in June, the Federal Communications Commission fined AT&T $100 million over `accusations` that the carrier secretly reduced wireless speeds after customers consumed a certain amount of `data`.
+- Even when they stay on the right side of the law, Internet providers arouse customers' anger over bandwidth speed and cost.
+Just this week, an investigation found that media and telecom giant Comcast is the most `hated` provider.
+Over 10 months, Comcast received nearly 12,000 customer complaints, many `relating` to its monthly data cap and overage charges.
+- Some Americans are getting so `frustrated` with Internet providers they're just giving up.
+A recent study found that the number of Americans with high-speed Internet at home today `actually` fell during the last two years, and 15% of people now consider themselves to be "cord-cutters".

 # SECTION 3 Writing